newretirement/fpe-api/withdrawal_strategy/fixed_dollar.md

-# Fixed-Dollar Withdrawal Strategy
+# Fixed-Dollar Drawdown Strategy

-The Fixed-Dollar withdrawal strategy is a [solver](https://en.wikipedia.org/wiki/Solver) that finds a fixed annual withdrawal amount that, when applied starting at a given age, results in a given [liquid estate value](../terms.md#liquid-estate-value)<sup>1</sup>.
+The Fixed-Dollar drawdown strategy is a [solver](https://en.wikipedia.org/wiki/Solver) that finds a fixed annual withdrawal amount that, when applied each year starting at a given age, results in a given [liquid estate value](../terms.md#liquid-estate-value)<sup>1</sup>.
 In other words, this solver attempts to answer the question: "Starting at some future age, how much more could I spend each year and still have _X_ dollars in my [liquid estate](../terms.md#liquid-estate-value) when I die?".

 <b>IMPORTANT:</b> For this algorithm, 'liquid estate value' does NOT contain balances from accounts with the [disableOptimalWithdraw](../datatypes.md#account) flag set.